Login Sign in

 cat lice in fur

-Lice is mostly spread through direct contact, meaning the cats have to actually touch each other.
-It is also possible to spread lice through indirect contact.
-If lice eggs end up on a brush or other grooming supplies it is possible to spread lice to another cat if the item is not cleaned properly.
+Lice most often spreads through direct contact when cats physically touch each other.
+It is also possible to spread it through indirect contact.
+If lice eggs end up on a brush or other grooming supplies, it’s possible to spread it through contamination.
 This is less likely than direct contact because lice dries up and dies when not with the host.
 The longest length of time these insects can live without their host is seven days.

-Cats typically get lice when living in poor, dirty conditions indoors or outdoors.
-They must live around other cats in order to contract the parasite.
-When cats live in poor conditions, they often suffer from a poor diet and lack of medical care, which leads to the development of a number of other medical concerns as well.
+Cats usually get lice when living in dirty conditions indoors or outdoors.
+They must live around other cats to get the parasite.
+When cats live in poor conditions, they often suffer from a poor diet and lack of medical care.
+This can also lead to the development of other medical concerns.

 Diagnosing Cat Lice

-While you may be able to see lice on your cat with the naked eye, it is impossible to positively identify whether the insect on your cat is lice without a microscope.
+How can you tell if a cat has lice?
+While you may be able to see them on your cat with the naked eye, you’ll need a microscope to confirm an infestation.
 A veterinarian will note symptoms consistent with lice and likely see insects on your cat’s fur.

 Cat at the veterinarian

-Lice is fairly easy to treat on an individual cat.
+Lice is easy to treat on an individual cat.
 Certain flea products will kill the adult lice but not their eggs.
-Since eggs take two to three weeks to hatch, it is important that a cat with lice be treated two or three times, every two weeks to get rid of the infestation.
+Since eggs take two to three weeks to hatch, it’s important to apply treatment two or three times every two weeks to get rid of the infestation.
 Talk to your veterinarian about the best products and instructions for treating lice on your cat.

-Bathing your cat is not necessary to get rid of the lice.
+Bathing your cat is not necessary to get rid an infestation.

 Home Remedies for Cat Lice

-Home treatments are not very effective in controlling cat lice.
-Some home remedies include washing the cat with dish soap or combing the cat thoroughly.
-These methods do not physically remove all the lice, do not kill the lice, and will likely leave behind eggs that hatch, releasing new adult lice onto your cat.
+Home treatments are not very effective in controlling these parasite.
+Some home remedies include washing the cat with dish soap or brushing your cat with a fine toothed comb.
+These methods neither remove nor kill all the lice, and will likely leave behind eggs that hatch over time.

-If you find lice on your cat, your home likely needs cleaning before lice can be controlled.
+If you find lice on your cat, your home likely needs cleaning before you can control the infestation.
 Products meant to control fleas in the home will be effective against lice.
-Any bedding or linens the cat comes into contact with should be washed and dried, as the high temperatures dry out and kill lice.
+Any bedding and blankets the cat comes into contact with should be washed and dried, as the high temperatures dry out and kill the parasite.
 Any tools used for grooming cats, such as brushes, should be thoroughly cleaned.

 Medications Used to Treat Cat Lice